 Finally, Frederick and Martha Adams purchased the property from Senator Clark and donated it to the City of Twin Falls in 1932.
 The land was to be used as a public park.
 A year later, the State of Idaho donated additional parcel of land to the west of the original park to the City of Twin Falls.

 Today, the park encompasses the south bank of the Snake River, including the waterfall.
-Nearly 300,000 vehicles visit Shoshone Falls Park every year.
-This number doesn’t include the locals and tourists accessing the place by water or on foot.
+Nearly 300,000 vehicles stop at Shoshone Falls Park every year.
+This number doesn’t include locals and tourists accessing the place by water or on foot.

 The Best Time to Visit Shoshone Falls

 You can visit Shoshone Falls all year round.
-Easy access and well-maintained paved roads certainly contribute to this.
+Easy access and well-maintained paved roads certainly inspire you to do so.
 Yet, similar to any other waterfalls, Shoshone Falls is a rather seasonal attraction.
 Its flows vary drastically throughout the year.

 Summer is the second best season to visit Shoshone Falls.
 Although the dam-controlled waterfall reduces the strength of its flows as the river is used for irrigation purposes, it’s still a spectacular sight.
 June usually witnesses the heaviest flows while August brings the lowest flows.